transmission/transmission/docs/rpc-spec.md

 All torrents are used if the `ids` argument is omitted.

 `ids` should be one of the following:

 1. an integer referring to a torrent id
-2. a list of torrent id numbers, SHA1 hash strings, or both
+2. a list of torrent id numbers, SHA1 hash strings (may be partial, as long as each string matches a single torrent), or both
 3. a string, `recently-active`, for recently-active torrents

 Response arguments: none